Lulisderoo20/Lulisderoo20/README.md

 📲 Email: lulisdero20@gmail.com

-Who am I?🤓 I am a Fullstack Programmer oriented to Front-end design and creation of visual material.
+Who am I?🤓 I am a Fullstack Programmer oriented to Back-end design and creation of visual material.
 Passionate about technology, I enjoy working with code.

 What do I do?👩‍💻 Currently I am dedicated to carrying out projects that allow me to advance my training as a programmer.
 I love being able to find the solution to life's problems with code.